Contents

 }

-To start receiving events, create an ObjectTrackingProvider that you initialize with a reference object, and then start an ARKitSession with the ObjectTrackingProvider you created, as shown below:
+To start receiving tracking anchors, create an ObjectTrackingProvider and initialize it with a reference object.
+Then start an ARKitSession with the provider.

 func startTracking() async -> ObjectTrackingProvider? {